huang-feiyu/academics/README.md

 ## Current Work

 * Conduct one project in VR area (status: <s>motivation, related work, possible design</s> **Deprecated**)
-* Conduct one project in the intersection of VR area and the disabled (status: research direction pending)
+* Conduct one project in the intersection of VR area and the disabled (status: further plan pending)
 * Help to develop Unity 3D applications for user study

 ## Interests